-As mentioned at the start of the article, if you want blocks with more mineral content take a look at this article.
+As mentioned at the start of the article, if you want deer blocks with more mineral content click on the link.

 Any salt block you buy should be able to withstand weather conditions.
 Lesser salt blocks can dissolve and melt in the rain greatly reducing their lasting power.
 It’s not unheard of for some salt blocks to last months, and others to dissolve overnight in the rain.